India 5G in 2026: Speed Tests and Coverage Maps

 4. High-Quality Video Calling

-The latency improvement from 5G makes video calls noticeably smoother.
-The gap between the call experience on 5G versus good Wi-Fi has narrowed considerably.
+Latency improvement from 5G makes video calls noticeably smoother.
+The gap between calling on 5G versus good Wi-Fi has narrowed a lot.
+My parents noticed the difference when I switched — fewer frozen frames, less of that awkward audio lag.

 BSNL 4G/5G: The Eternal Wait

-No discussion of Indian telecom is complete without mentioning BSNL, the government-owned operator that has been promising 4G for what feels like an eternity.
-The situation as of early 2026:
+No honest look at Indian telecom can skip BSNL, the government-owned operator that's been promising 4G for what feels like a geological epoch.
+Here's where things stand as of early 2026:

 BSNL 4G has finally launched in several circles using the indigenously developed TCS-led 4G core and equipment from Indian and international vendors.
-Coverage is limited to select cities, and the performance reviews have been mixed -- some users report decent speeds while others find it unreliable.
+Coverage remains limited to select cities, and performance reviews have been all over the map — some users report decent speeds while others find it unreliable.
+Seems like a coin flip depending on your area.

-BSNL 5G is officially on the roadmap for late 2026 or 2027, using the same indigenous technology stack.
-Whether this timeline holds is anyone's guess, given BSNL's track record of missed deadlines.
+BSNL 5G is officially on the roadmap for late 2026 or 2027, running the same indigenous technology stack.
+Whether that timeline holds?
+Anyone's guess, given BSNL's track record of missed deadlines.
+I'm not holding my breath.

-The practical reality: BSNL's user base has been declining for years as customers migrate to Jio and Airtel.
-Unless BSNL can offer competitive pricing with reliable service, its 4G/5G ambitions may not be enough to reverse the decline.
+Practical reality: BSNL's user base has been shrinking for years as customers migrate to Jio and Airtel.
+Unless BSNL can offer competitive pricing with service that actually works consistently, its 4G/5G ambitions might not be enough to reverse that decline.

 Rural Coverage: The Uncomfortable Truth

 India's 5G rollout has been overwhelmingly urban.
-The reason is straightforward economics: 5G infrastructure is expensive to deploy, and the return on investment in densely populated cities is much higher than in rural areas with scattered populations.
+Why?
+Straightforward economics.
+5G infrastructure costs a lot to deploy, and the return on investment in densely populated cities dwarfs what you'd get from scattered rural populations.
+Nobody likes saying this, but it's true.

 Current rural 5G coverage: Essentially zero.
-Some state highways near major cities get incidental 5G coverage from nearby towers, but there has been no systematic rural 5G deployment by either Jio or Airtel.
+Some state highways near major cities catch incidental 5G from nearby towers, but there's been no systematic rural 5G deployment by either Jio or Airtel.

 Will this change?
-Eventually, but it will take years.
-The immediate focus for rural connectivity in India is expanding 4G coverage (which still has significant gaps) and improving broadband through the BharatNet fiber project.
-5G for rural India is a 2028-2030 story at the earliest, and even that might be optimistic.
+Eventually.
+But it'll take years.
+Right now, the focus for rural connectivity is expanding 4G coverage (which still has significant gaps) and pushing broadband through the BharatNet fiber project.
+5G for rural India?
+That's a 2028-2030 story at the earliest, and even that might be too optimistic.

-This matters because while urban India discusses 5G speed tests, large parts of the country still struggle with basic internet connectivity.
-The digital divide is real, and 5G -- at least in its current deployment -- is widening it rather than closing it.
+Why does this matter?
+Because while urban India debates 5G speed tests and compares carrier performance, large parts of the country still struggle with basic internet access.
+The digital divide is real.
+And 5G — at least the way it's being deployed right now — is widening it rather than closing it.
+That's not something I think gets enough attention.

 What Needs to Happen Next

-For 5G to truly transform India rather than just make city-dwellers' phones faster, several things need to happen:
+For 5G to actually change things in India rather than just making city phones faster, several pieces need to fall into place:

 Better Indoor Coverage

-Deploying small cells and distributed antenna systems inside buildings, malls, offices, and residential complexes.
-Without this, 5G will remain primarily an outdoor technology.
+Small cells and distributed antenna systems need to go inside buildings, malls, offices, and residential complexes.
+Without that, 5G stays primarily an outdoor technology, and most of our phone usage happens indoors.
+Simple as that.

 5G Fixed Wireless Access

-Offering 5G as a broadband alternative for homes and businesses.
-Jio has made some moves in this direction, but it has not scaled to meaningful adoption yet.
+Offering 5G as a broadband alternative for homes and businesses could be massive in a country where fiber hasn't reached every neighborhood.
+Jio's made some moves here, but nothing's scaled to meaningful adoption yet.

 Enterprise and Industrial Use Cases

-Smart manufacturing, remote surgery, autonomous vehicles, massive IoT -- these are the use cases that justify the billions invested in 5G infrastructure.
-India's progress here has been slower than anticipated.
+Smart manufacturing, remote surgery, autonomous vehicles, massive IoT — these are the use cases that justify the billions invested in 5G infrastructure.
+India's progress on this front has been slower than I expected.
+Probably slower than the carriers expected too.

 Spectrum Efficiency

-As more users get 5G devices and the unlimited data policies drive up consumption, network congestion will increase.
-Operators will need to deploy more spectrum and use technologies like carrier aggregation and dynamic spectrum sharing more aggressively.
+As more users grab 5G devices and unlimited data policies drive consumption up, network congestion will grow.
+Operators will need to deploy more spectrum and lean harder on carrier aggregation and on-the-fly spectrum sharing.

-Here is my honest take: if you live in a major Indian city and are buying a new phone, get one with 5G support -- it costs almost nothing extra at this point, and you will benefit from the better speeds and lower latency.
-If you already have a 5G phone, make sure 5G is enabled in your settings (it sometimes gets turned off to save battery).
+If you live in a major Indian city and you're buying a new phone, get one with 5G support — it costs almost nothing extra at this point, and you'll benefit from better speeds and lower latency.
+Already have a 5G phone?
+Double-check that 5G is enabled in your settings.
+It sometimes gets turned off to save battery and people don't realize it.

-But should you upgrade your perfectly good 4G phone specifically for 5G?
+But should you upgrade a perfectly good 4G phone specifically for 5G?
 Probably not.
-The real-world difference for typical phone usage (social media, messaging, video streaming, browsing) is marginal.
-4G is fast enough for these tasks.
-5G is faster, but "faster than fast enough" does not feel like much.
+For typical phone usage — social media, messaging, video streaming, browsing — the real-world difference is marginal.
+4G is fast enough for all of that.
+5G is faster, sure, but "faster than fast enough" doesn't feel like much in practice.

-The exception is if you regularly use your phone as a hotspot, download large files frequently, or use cloud gaming.
-In those cases, 5G is a genuine quality-of-life improvement.
+Exception: if you regularly use your phone as a hotspot, download large files frequently, or play cloud games.
+In those cases, 5G is a genuine quality-of-life improvement worth considering.

-India's 5G story is a work in progress.
-The foundation has been laid, the urban coverage is decent, and the speeds are real.
-But the transformative promise of 5G -- the one where it changes industries, enables new technologies, and bridges the digital divide -- remains largely unfulfilled.
-Give it another two to three years, and the picture will look very different.
-For now, it is a nice upgrade, not a revolution.
+Here's where I've landed after two weeks of testing, dozens of data points, and way too many hours staring at speed test results.
+India's 5G foundation has been laid.
+Urban coverage is decent.
+Speeds are real.
+But the big promise of 5G — the one where it reshapes industries, spawns new technologies, and bridges the digital divide — remains mostly unfulfilled.
+Give it another two to three years and the picture might look very different.
+For now, it's a nice upgrade.
+Not a revolution.

-What has your 5G experience been like in your city?
-Are you seeing the speeds I described, or is your reality different?
-Share your speed test results and coverage experience in the comments -- building a crowdsourced picture of 5G coverage is more useful than any official map.
+What's your 5G experience been like in your city?
+Are you seeing the speeds I've described, or is your reality different?
+Drop your speed test results and coverage experience in the comments — a crowdsourced picture of 5G coverage ends up being more useful than any official map.

 Rajesh Kumar